A classic Japanese dish of teriyaki chicken can easily be made at home with a five-ingredient teriyaki sauce and about 30 minutes of your time.

 - Add chicken to the bowl and marinate the chicken in the teriyaki sauce for 15 minutes in the refrigerator.

 - In a large skillet, heat olive oil over medium-high heat.
 Place the chicken skin side down into the skillet, cooking the skin of the chicken first, until the skin is browned.
-Next, flip the chicken over to cook the other side, but reduce the heat to low.
+Flip the chicken over to cook the other side, but reduce the heat to low.

-- Next, pour the teriyaki sauce that was used to marinate the chicken into the skillet.
-Cover the skillet with a lid and steam cook the chicken on low heat until done, and the internal temperature of the chicken reaches 165 degrees Fahrenheit and juices run clear.
+- Pour the teriyaki sauce that was used to marinate the chicken into the skillet.
+Cover the skillet with a lid and steam cook the chicken on low heat until done, and the internal temperature of the chicken reaches 165 F and juices run clear.

 - Slice the chicken and serve on a plate.
 Pour the remaining thickened teriyaki sauce over the chicken.